 The chaos and uncontrollable costs of data fragmentation can be reined in with careful data system structure and design.
 Three common structures for consolidating enterprise data are the data warehouse, data mart and data lake.

 The data warehouse is the foundation of enterprise data management.
 It’s an integrated and permanent structured database solution.
 The warehouse consolidates fragmented data with diverse formats across multiple sources and is generally optimized for data analysis and query processing.
 Its contents can be extracted by front-end tools to support decision making.
 The data stored in the warehouse helps managers better understand the business’s activities across all areas.
+Therefore, you should consider unifying all of your data into a single location with the help of an expert data warehouse consultant.

 An important subset of the data warehouse is a data mart, a unit of the warehouse used by a specific business function or team.
 Unlike fragmented data silos, data marts inherit similar structure and properties of the data warehouse.
 This prevents individual departments from being bogged down by the sheer volume of data.